GareginDavtyan/Mailing-System/README.md

 There are 5 tables in databasa: [View db](https://github.com/GareginDavtyan/Mailing-System/blob/master/mailing.sql)
 * `user` - contains list of registered users.
 * `template` - contains simple email templates.
-* `session` - այս աղյուսակի օգնությամբ կարողանում ենք տարանջատել տարբեր անգամ ուղարկված մեյլերի խմբերը իրարից։
+* `session` - with the help of this table we can separate the mail groups sent different times.
 * `mail_queue` - contains email queue.
 * `mail_sent` - contains sent mail list.